If you work in User Experience, we hope this article is of no use to you whatsoever.

 Try imagining what the next step after clicking the link or button will be, where will it take the user or which action will it perform?
 Then, consider whether the text you’re using appropriately conveys this.
 If not, then maybe consider amending it to be clearer.
 People like to know exactly what will happen if they complete an action, especially on payment forms or the checkout page, where security and confirmation could be an issue for them.

-Colour-blindness (colour vision deficiency, or CVD) affects approximately 1 in 12 men (8%) and 1 in 200 women in the world.
-In Britain, this means that there are approximately 2.7 million colour-blind people (about 4.5% of the entire population), most of whom are male.
+Colour-blindness (colour vision deficiency, or CVD) affects approximately 1 in 12 men and 1 in 200 women in the world.
+In Britain, this means that there are approximately 4.5% of the population, 2.7 million colour-blind people.
 We doubt you’d be willing to accept a 4.5% decrease in sales, but poor contrast on your website may mean that you’re already losing out on that 4.5% It might look perfectly fine to your designer, but consider that the average resolution of the average user’s device may not be the same as the shiny Mac used by your designer.
 Colours can be represented slightly differently on different screens (hence the common disclaimer about the colour of an item differing slightly to the image shown).
 Aside from being slightly inconsiderate, excluding people from being able to use your service based on a disability they have (such as colour-blindness) can mean you’re in breach of the Equality Act 2010 in the UK or similar legislation elsewhere.

 Check your colour contrast against the Web Content Accessibility Guidelines v2 to ensure your text is legible.
 Our team tend to use the WebAim Contrast Checker.